-Why does it feel like I’m drowning when I have anxiety or a panic attack?
+Why does it feel like I’m drowning during a panic attack?

 People suffering from anxiety or a panic attack will often tell me that they feel a crushing feeling in their chest and that they are aware of breathing really fast and shallow.
 They report feeling foggy-headed, confused and agitated.
-They’ll also ask me “Why does it feel like I am drowning?”
+They’ll also ask me “Why does it feel like I am drowning during a panic attack?”

 Over-breathing causes a state of oxygen deficiency and a sensation of drowning or suffocating